Authorities: 17 dead in nightclub fire in Cameroon's capital

 Associated Press

-YAOUNDE, Cameroon (AP) — A fire erupted at a popular nightclub in Yaounde, Cameroon’s capital, setting off explosions and killing at least 17 people, government officials said Sunday.
+YAOUNDE, Cameroon (AP) — A fire erupted at a popular nightclub in the Cameroon capital of Yaounde, setting off explosions and killing at least 17 people, government officials said Sunday.

-The tragedy comes as the central African country hosts thousands of soccer players, fans and match officials from across the continent for the month-long African Football Cup of Nations tournament.
+The tragedy comes as the central African country hosts thousands of soccer players, fans and officials from across the continent for the month-long African Cup of Nations soccer tournament.

 A government statement said the fire erupted at the Livs Nightclub in the capital’s Bastos neighborhood, setting off a series of explosions.
 Workers said it was a short-circuit that customers initially thought was a fireworks show.
 The explosions went off once the blaze spread to a place where cooking gas was being stored, causing panic, the workers said.

-The government said in addition to the deaths, some people were injured and taken to the hospital.
+The government said in addition to the deaths, others were seriously injured in the fire and were in intensive care in the hospital.

 “We are still at the level of investigations to find out the names and nationalities of the dead and the wounded,” said government spokesman Rene Emmanuel Sadi.